Endorfun

-Endorfun is a single-player puzzle computer game released in 1995 for Microsoft Windows and Macintosh.
-It was later released in Japan under the title Cu-On-Pa, appearing on the consoles Super Famicom and PlayStation.
+Endorfun is a 1995 puzzle video game developed by Onesong Partners and published by Time Warner Interactive for Microsoft Windows and Macintosh.
+It was later released in Japan under the title Cu-On-Pa for the Super Famicom and PlayStation.
 A Nintendo 64 version was announced (again under the title Cu-On-Pa) but never released.
 The game achieved notoriety for the extensive use of spoken "positive affirmations" on its soundtrack.

 Gameplay

 The player controls a small cube, referred to as a light body, by using the keyboard or mouse.
 The light body rolls along a grid (the unified field) collecting life force tiles (coloured tiles with a texture matching that of the cube) by rolling the cube over them such that the top face of the cube matches the colour of the tile.
 Coloured tiles of varying types appear randomly on the playing surface, but can be eliminated in the same manner as life force tiles.

 Games are divided into multiple levels, each of which has a set time limit and a life force target.
 If a player collects the target amount of life force play proceeds to the next level.
 If the timer expires or the light body is unable to move (all adjacent grid spaces are blocked by coloured tiles) then the game is over.

 There are three different modes of play in Endorfun, each with different goals: